 Students seeking federal student loans should complete their Free Application for Federal Student Aid (FAFSA) application as early as possible.

-Financial aid applicants are responsible for ensuring the timely completion of several steps through FAFSA and UF’s Student Self Service in order for funds to be disbursed by the tuition due date.
+Financial aid applicants are responsible for ensuring the timely completion of several steps through FAFSA and UF’s One.UF in order for funds to be disbursed by the tuition due date.
 UF’s Federal School Code is 001535.